pyvista/zvtk/README.md

 This library, `zvtk`, writes out VTK datasets with minimal overhead and uses [Zstandard](https://github.com/facebook/zstd) for compression.
 Moreover, it's been implemented with multi-threading support for both read and write operations.

-Let's compress that file again but this time using `zvtk` using
-defaults:
+Let's compress that file again but this time using `zvtk`:

 ```py
 >>> import zvtk